Conference of the Economic Data Science Society

 09 Juillet 2026 - 09:00

-The goal of the Society is to promote the development of data science techniques to understand and solve economic problems, catalyzing fruitful projects at the crossroads of data science and economics and enabling cooperation across entities.
-This Society, structured under a non-profitable association statute, aims to favour initiatives mixing data science technics and economics.
-It will have a dedicated web-site, storage capacities to exchange data, programs and papers, and will also organize events, propose tools to help economists and data-scientists (for example to search economic conferences, such as ConfWatcher (https://confwatcher.b2ideas.eu), which already got more than 4000 unique connections worldwide, and will be extended to other domains).
+This Society, structured under a non-profit association statute, will have a dedicated website, storage capacities for sharing data, code and papers, and will also organize events, propose tools to help economists and data-scientists (for example to search economic conferences, such as ConfWatcher (https://confwatcher.b2ideas.eu), which has already received more than 4000 unique visits worldwide, and will be extended to other domains).

 We invite you to submit empirical or theoretical work focused on (but not limited to):

-• Tracking of the economy with satellite data
+• Tracking economic activity with satellite data

 • Narrative extractions in economics